 Johnston Canyon Hike in the Winter

-These can be purchased on Amazon at Canadian Tire, or you can rent them at Snowtips-Bactrax on Bear Street in Downtown Banff, or at Wilson Sports in the Lake Louise Village.
+These can be purchased on Amazon at Canadian Tire, or you can rent them at Snowtips-Bactrax on Bear Street in Downtown Banff or at Wilson Sports in the Lake Louise Village.

 Tips For the Johnston Canyon Hike

 - A baby stroller would be difficult on the trail, but with large wheels, it would be possible to reach the Lower Falls.
-However, if you’re visiting the park and plan on doing lots of short hikes with the baby it’s best to bring a baby backpack.
+However, if you’re visiting the park and plan on doing lots of short hikes with the baby, it’s best to bring a baby backpack.

 How to Get to Johnston Canyon

 You can find the locations with Google Maps.
 The Johnston Canyon is around 25 km from Banff town and 33 km from Lake Louise on the Bow Valley Parkway.
-The fastest way to reach Johnston Canyon is to use the TransCanada highway to exit AB-93N (Castle Junction) and then turn right onto the Bow Valley Parkway.
+The fastest way to reach Johnston Canyon is to use the TransCanada highway to exit AB-93N (Castle Junction) and turn right onto the Bow Valley Parkway.

 Public Transportation To Johnston Canyon

-If you come to Banff without a car rental, that’s okay as it is possible to take public transport to Johnston Canyon.
+If you come to Banff without a car rental, that’s okay, as it is possible to take public transport to Johnston Canyon.
 Roam Transit operates a bus daily to the Canyon in the summer.
-Route 9 to Johnston Canyon will launch in mid-May and runs until October.
+Route 9 to Johnston Canyon will launch in mid-May and run until October.
 The route departs the downtown Banff High School Transit Hub and costs $5 one way.
 From here, the bus travels directly to Johnston Canyon via Highway 1 and Castle Junction.

-Outside of the summer season the bus route to Johnston Canyon is more limited.
-The Route 9 bus operates throughout the Fall, Winter and Spring seasons on Saturday-Sunday and statutory holidays, with the exception of Christmas Day.
-It’s best to check their website for more detail.
+The Route 9 bus operates throughout the Fall, Winter, and Spring seasons on Saturday-Sunday and statutory holidays, except for Christmas Day.
+It’s best to check their website for more details.

 Tours to Johnston Canyon